Tech experts urging local businesses to avoid disaster by getting data backed-up.

 Everyone has heard the horror story at least once.
 Maybe from a friend or family member or business associate.
 Some sort of tech disaster hit their computer, tablet or phone and since they didn’t have its contents backed-up, they lost everything.
 While losing photos and emails can be devastating on a personal level, losing business data can cause damage that is downright debilitating.

 The statistics don’t lie.
 For business owners, recovering from unexpected data loss is no walk in the park.
 Home Computing Magazine found that 60% of companies that lose their data will be out of business within six months of the disaster.
 More specifically, The Strategic Research Institute found that if a company is unable to resume operations within ten days of the data disaster, they’re unlikely to survive.
-With World Back-Up Day falling on March 31st, Nexus IT is taking the opportunity to remind local business professionals just how important a business continuity plan is.
+With World Back-Up Day falling on March 31st, is taking the opportunity to remind local business professionals just how important a business continuity plan is.

 Business continuity may sound like a time-consuming or overwhelming process, but it’s as simple as ensuring critical business data is backed-up and knowing how to restore it efficiently and effectively in the face of a chaotic disaster.
 Because cyber criminals are getting increasingly savvy, even companies who have anti-virus protections in place could be subject to unexpected data theft.
 While the disasters themselves may be hard to predict, preventing the devastating impacts doesn’t have to be difficult.
 Setting up a comprehensive business continuity plan can make all the difference in rebounding from disasters.

 Backing up data can be done in a few different ways and the preferred method will vary depending on each business’ needs.
 Leading back-up methods include: